 Increasing customer retention often starts with consistent communication, branding and personalization.

 1. Provide Proactive Support

-2. Reinforce Your Value Proposition
+2. Value Proposition Reinforcement

-Your value proposition is a clear statement that should:
+Value propositions are a clear statement that should:

 - deliver specific benefits (quantified value),

 - highlight competitive advantages that drive customers to stay with the orgianzation (unique differentiation).